Marcu headshot

 gmarcu -at- umich.edu

-I am an Assistant Professor at the University of Michigan School of Information.
+I am an Associate Professor (effective Sept 1) at the University of Michigan School of Information.
 Previously, I was in the College of Computing and Informatics at Drexel University.
 I hold a PhD in Human-Computer Interaction from Carnegie Mellon University, and a BS in Informatics from the University of California, Irvine.

 The following publications represent my current research priorities.
 For all publications, please visit my Google Scholar profile.